Skip navigation

 Flavored Products On the Market

-The commercial tobacco industry uses flavors and marketing to entice kids and teens to use their products.
+The commercial tobacco industry uses flavors and marketing to entice kids and teens to their products.
 Research shows that flavors and advertising play a significant role in the appeal and initiation of tobacco and vapor products, especially among youth and young adults.5 These flavors are largely what has fueled the e-cigarette/vaping epidemic over the past decade.
 There are a variety of harmful flavored products on the market:

 • Menthol cigarettes: menthol creates a cooling effect, reducing the harshness of cigarette smoke and making them easier to start and harder to quit.
 Current laws restrict any flavors in cigarettes, except for menthol.
 Dating back to the 1950’s, the tobacco industry has used predatory marketing practices to target the Black/African American community with menthol cigarettes, leading to higher use and death rates and contributing to significant health inequities.8